 The most important tool in the weaving process is the loom.
 The loom used at Sherbrooke Village is a four- harness loom and each of the four harnesses is connected to treadles under the loom.
 When setting up the loom, the warp is wound around a post at the front of the loom, strung through the eyes of each harness, and through the reeds of the beater.
 When a set of treadles are pushed down, a space for the shuttle to pass through is made.
 The shuttle is made from wood and holds a bobbin wound with the weft threads.

 The weavers of Sherbrooke Village make anything from placemats to coverlets for a bed.
-Visitors are welcome to watch the weaving process at the Temperance Hall and view the finished products at the Company Store.
+Visitors are welcome to watch the weaving process at the Temperance Hall and view the finished products at the Village Treasures and Gift Shop.